-Students will also work with visiting specialist practitioners including Re-Live Theatre, Cardboard Citizens, Organised Kaos, Valley & Vale Community Arts, People Speak Up among many others.
+Students may also work with visiting specialist practitioners including Re-Live Theatre, Cardboard Citizens, Organised Kaos, Valley & Vale Community Arts, People Speak Up among many others.

 You will be invited to visit the University to take part in an interview/workshop.

-Our graduates have gone on to work in a variety of settings,
+Our graduates have gone on to work in a variety of specialist settings, these include:

 - forum theatre